-See your diabetes doctor every 3 - 6 months.
+See your diabetes doctor for an exam every 3 to 6 months.
 During this exam, your doctor should check your:

 Your doctor should check the pulses in your feet and your reflexes at least once a year.
-The doctor should also look for calluses, infections, and sores.
+Your doctor should also look for:

-An HbA1C lab test shows how well you are controlling your blood sugar levels over a three-month period.
+An A1c lab test shows how well you are controlling your blood sugar levels over a three-month period.

 The normal level is less than 6%.
-Most people with diabetes should aim for an HbA1C of less than 7%.
-Some people have a higher target, however.
-Your doctor will tell you what your target should be.
+Most people with diabetes should aim for an A1c of less than 7%.
+Some people have a higher target.
+Your doctor will help decide what your target should be.

 A cholesterol test measures cholesterol and triglycerides in your blood.
-You should have the test on an empty stomach after not eating overnight.
+You should have this kind of test in the morning, after not eating since the night before.

 Adults with type 2 diabetes should have this test every year.
 People with high cholesterol may have this test more often.

-Once a year, you should have a urine test.
-It looks for a protein called "albumin."
+Once a year, you should have a urine test that looks for a protein called albumin.

 You will have more of this protein in your blood if you have early kidney damage due to diabetes.
 But the level of this protein in urine can also be higher for other reasons.

-Your doctor will also check a kidney blood test every year.
-This test measures how well your kidneys work.
+Your doctor will also have you take a blood test every year that measures how well your kidneys work.